Career : 1969 - 1976

 Five days after that tribunal hearing, Carlton beat St Kilda in the Preliminary Final, earning another crack at Collingwood for the flag.
-In his second season, Jackson, promising youngster Robert Walls and Tasmanian recruit Brent Crosswell had formed one of Carlton’s best-ever half-forward lines.
-But all three, along with the rest of the team, seemed headed for defeat when the siren sounded for half-time in the Grand Final.
+In his second season, Jackson, promising youngster Robert Walls and Tasmanian recruit Brent Crosswell had already formed one of Carlton’s best-ever half-forward lines.
+However they, along with the rest of the team, seemed headed for defeat when the siren sounded for half-time in the Grand Final.
 The Blues had been totally outplayed by their bitter rivals to that point, and were seven goals down.

-Carlton’s epic comeback that day was sparked by coach Ron Barassi, and led by 19th man Ted Hopkins, who came off the bench to post four goals in perhaps the greatest of all Grand Final victories.
-Crosswell was widely regarded as Best on Ground, while Walls and Jackson together chopped up the Collingwood defence with their combination of pace and marking power.
-Carlton’s fabulous ten point win sent Lygon Street into raptures, and shattered Collingwood’s finals confidence for more than a decade.
+Carlton’s epic comeback that day was sparked by coach Ron Barassi, and led by 19th man Ted Hopkins, who came off the bench to post four goals in the greatest of all of Carlton’s Grand Final victories.
+Crosswell was widely regarded as Best on Ground, while Walls and Jackson together chopped up the Collingwood defence with their pace and marking power.
+Carlton’s fabulous ten-point win sent Lygon Street into raptures, and shattered Collingwood’s finals confidence for more than a decade.

 Big Nick’s plan worked superbly.
 The Blues blitzed Richmond from the first bounce, slamming on eight goals in the first quarter, and ten in the second, on the way to a record Grand Final score of 28.9 (177).
 Richmond outscored the Blues in the last quarter when the game was all over, but the final margin of 27 points flattered the Tigers.
 Nicholls, Walls and Jackson all starred for the Blues, with 14 goals between them.

 After football, Syd became heavily involved in Aboriginal Affairs.
 He served as CEO of the National Aboriginal Sports Foundation for a number of years, and has continued to use his profile to advance the cause of indigenous Australia.
-In 2005 he was named in the AFL Players Association Indigenous Team of the Century, and in 2006 he became the Carlton Heroes’ inaugural inductee into the Carlton Hall of Fame - an honour that everyone who saw him play would agree, was richly deserved.
+In 2005 he was named in the AFL Players Association Indigenous Team of the Century, and a year later became the Carlton Heroes’ inaugural inductee into the Carlton Hall of Fame? - an honour that everyone who saw him play would agree, was richly deserved.

 Career Highlights1969 - Best First Year Player Award